mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 ```

 The avrorouter uses the schema file to identify the columns, their names and
 what type they are.
-The Name fiels contains the name of the column and the Type
+The Name fields contains the name of the column and the Type
 contains the Avro type.
 Read the [Avro specification](https://avro.apache.org/docs/1.8.1/spec.html)
 for details on the layout of the schema files.